vikingosegundo/vikingosegundo.github.io/_posts/2015-12-23-solid-swift-dip.md

 }
 {% endhighlight %}

-Now we can pas in a date formatter with the format we need.
+Now we can pass in a date formatter with the format we need.

 {% highlight swift %}
 let dateFormatter = NSDateFormatter()